krishnirmale/Krish_Nirmale/BruinFormulaRacing/BruinFormulaRacing_README.md

 ## High Voltage Service Panel Design
 The CAD renders below showcase the high-voltage (HV) service panel mounted within the tubular chassis of our Formula car.

-*(Note: Rename your image files in your repository to match these links, or update the links below to match your exact file names like `Screenshot 2026-03-06 180143.jpg`!)*

 ![HV Panel Internals](hv-panel-internals.jpg)
 ![HV Panel Chassis Integration](hv-panel-chassis.jpg)